nf-core/test-datasets/README.md

 ## Content of this repository

-`sra_ids.txt`: SRA ids used as a minimal test for the pipeline `synapse_ids.txt`: Synapse ids used as a minimal test for the pipeline
+`sra_ids_test.txt`: SRA ids used as a minimal test for the pipeline
+`synapse_ids_test.txt`: Synapse ids used as a minimal test for the pipeline